 How Do Outpatient Dual Diagnosis Programs Function?

-- What chemical substance or substances you have been abusing
+- The substances you have been abusing

 - Whether or not you are suffering from unresolved trauma or other significant underlying conditions

 - Whether or not you were simultaneously suffering at the hands of a mental illness